 - Sample test signal (WAV file, ~40 seconds long) consists of a brief period of white noise, 'DE', callsign and Maidenhead grid locator (each sent three times) in Morse code, followed by the chirps.
 We suggest right clicking this link, and choosing 'Open in a new browser tab (or window)': SEQP Test Signal for AF8A in EN91GN

 Eclipses are infrequent events.
 Opportunities to study them are few and far between, so we need to be fully prepared for eclipse day.
-HamSCI strongly encourages all TDOA participants, especially transmitting stations, to join us in a 'dry run' approximately one month before the actual eclipse.
+HamSCI strongly encourages all TDOA participants, especially transmitting stations, to perform a 'dry run' well before the actual eclipse.
 This will give everyone a chance to check out their hardware and software, make adjustments and updates, well in advance.